tantaman/zero-presentations/roci-conf-9-16-25/outline.md

 # Synced Queries

-- Advantages
 - Locks down the server
 - Custom code on read path
 - Custom authorization
 - Allows divergent or shared implementations on client and server
-- Disadvantages
-  - More complex deployment

 ---